amirr0r/notes/Networks/README.md

 > `OSI` stands for **O**pen **S**ystems **I**nterconnection.
 This model was published by published by the International Telecommunication Union (**ITU**) and the International Organization for Standardization (**ISO**).

 When a Packet is transferred, it is processed layer by layer.
 Each layer is adding its **headers** and perform its assigned functions.

+> header = information about where the package is going and where it came from (+ metadata).

 This is called [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(networking)).